zbyju/obsidian/1. Fleeting notes/PDB/What statistics does SQL database use.md

 	- Typically (50-150)
 - Number of Leaves
 - Clustering Factor
-	- Amount of data blocks that must be visited to receive
+	- Amount of data blocks that must be visited to receive sorted data (according to the index)
+		-
 	- Measures how the order of the index correlates with the order of the table data.
 	- Low clustering index = data on disk are stored in close proximity to how the index is sorted
 		- Leads to better performance